 The most popular restaurants where you can taste the shellfish from Ston are Villa Koruna, Bota Sare, and Kapetanova kuca.
 All three can be found at Mali Ston's seafront promenade.
 Besides, these prominent three, we love dining at a small family-run restaurant Ficovic in Hodilje.

-Windsurfers around the world perhaps already know that when it comes to windsurfing in Croatia, Viganj, on Peljesac peninsula, is the place to be.
-Small fishing village during the summer turns into a main windsurfers' beach spot in Croatia.
+Windsurfers around the world perhaps already know that when it comes to windsurfing in Croatia, Viganj, on the Peljesac peninsula, is the place to be.
+A small fishing village during the summer turns into a main windsurfers' beach spot in Croatia.

 Peljesac peninsula at a glance

-Accommodation on Peljesac comprise of private apartments and rooms, campsites, and hotels.
-Majority of hotels are located in Orebic.
-Prices depend on a type of accommodation (hotels being more expensive than the rest), location (the closer to the sea you stay, the more you'll pay), and a season (July and August being the most expensive).
+Accommodation on Peljesac comprises of private apartments and rooms, campsites, and hotels.
+The majority of hotels are located in Orebic.
+Prices depend on the type of accommodation (hotels being more expensive than the rest), location (the closer to the sea you stay, the more you'll pay), and a season (July and August being the most expensive).

 In June and September, expect to pay 50€ a day for a 4-person apartment, while the same apartment in July and August goes for 70-80€.

-Campsites vary in a quality level, and location.
-Expect to pay around 7€ per day per person, an additional 7€ per trailer or tent per day, an extra 4€ should you wish to have an electricity (I believe you should!).
+Campsites vary at a quality level and location.
+Expect to pay around 7€ per day per person, an additional 7€ per trailer or tent per day, an extra 4€ should you wish to have electricity (I believe you should!).

 Transport: Although Peljesac is connected to the mainland with a narrow strip of land, in many regards it feels like an island.
-One of those things is a year round ferry connection between Ploce on the mainland, and Trpanj on the peninsula.
-In the off-season, ferry departs four times a day each way, while from June through September, it departs every 2h1/2.
+One of those things is a year-round ferry connection between Ploce on the mainland and Trpanj on the peninsula.
+In the off-season, the ferry departs four times a day each way, while from June through September, it departs every 2h1/2.
 The crossing takes one hour.
-Ticket costs 27 kn per person and 115 Kn per car (Oct. through May), or 32 per person and 138 Kn per car (June through Sept.).
+Ticket costs 27 Kn per person and 115 Kn per car (Oct. through May), or 32 per person and 138 Kn per car (June through Sept.).
 More info on Jadrolinija's website.

-Roads on the peninsula are narrow, and windy.
+Roads on the peninsula are narrow and windy.
 They require caution at all the time.
-Traffic isn't dense, and landscapes are beautiful, so driving slow should actually gives you lots of pleasure.
+Traffic isn't dense, and landscapes are beautiful, so driving slow should actually give you lots of pleasure.
 The main, transverse road connects Ston with Orebic, and Ston to Trpanj.

 Public buses exist, but they are infrequent.
-There is a daily bus from Dubrovnik to Orebic, and vice verse.
+There is a daily bus from Dubrovnik to Orebic and vice versa.
 It leaves Dubrovnik daily at 3.00 pm and at 6.00 pm (except on Sunday).
 The bus from Orebic departs daily at 9.45 am and at 6.40 pm.
 Buses from Dubrovnik to Ston leaves four times a day, except on Sunday and public holidays.
-More info at Libertas' website.
+More info on Libertas' website.

-In the majority of restaurants you'll find a typical menu with pizza, pasta, risotto, grilled meat and fish.
-A light lunch goes for 40-60 Kn, steaks goes for 15-20€, while fish is sold by weight, and it goes for 250-400 Kn.
+In the majority of restaurants, you'll find a typical menu with pizza, pasta, risotto, grilled meat, and fish.
+A light lunch goes for 40-60 Kn, steaks go for 15-20€, while fish is sold by weight, and it goes for 250-400 Kn.

 Popular restaurants, Kapetanova Kuca, Bota Sare, and Villa Koruna you'll find in Mali Ston, a tiny village on the northern shores of the peninsula, all famed for seafood, particularly oysters and mussels.

-For seafood we also like Ficovic, a small family-run restaurant in a village of Hodilje.
-Excellent rural taverns are Antunovic in Kuna (by appointement only), and Panorama above Orebic.
-Interesting gastronomic offer you can also find in Kobas Bay, an off-the-beaten-path bay popular among boat owners.
+For seafood, we also like Ficovic, a small family-run restaurant in the village of Hodilje.
+Excellent rural taverns are Antunovic in Kuna (by appointment only), and Panorama above Orebic.
+An interesting gastronomic offer you can also find in Kobas Bay, an off-the-beaten-path bay popular among boat owners.

-Beaches: As we've already mentioned, beaches along Peljesac peninsula are great.
-Throughout the peninsula you'll find wonderful pebble and sandy beaches.
-On the norteast shores the most popular pebble beaches are Divna and Duba, while Creser offers sandy beach.
+Beaches: As we've already mentioned, beaches along the Peljesac peninsula are great.
+Throughout the peninsula, you'll find wonderful pebble and sandy beaches.
+On the northeast shores, the most popular pebble beaches are Divna and Duba, while Creser offers sandy beaches.
 On the south side of the island, you'll find sandy beaches of Prapratno and Zuljana, while popular pebble beaches are around Orebic.

-Things to do: While Peljesac peninsula is less touristy compared to some other coastal areas, you'll still find plenty things to do here.
-Between windsurfing in Viganj, walking historical walls of Ston, a visit to wineries, and beach hopping you'll have a little time to get bored.
+Things to do: While Peljesac peninsula is less touristy compared to some other coastal areas, you'll still find plenty of things to do here.
+Between windsurfing in Viganj, walking the historical walls of Ston, a visit to wineries, and beach hoping you'll have a little time to get bored.